 If you suffer from pain in your face or jaw, you may suffer from a TMJ Disorder, also known as TMD.
 At Laser Dental Bakersfield, we have many ways that we can help treat the disorder, depending on its severity and the issues you experience.
-Our dentists are experts in the treatment of TMD, helping our patients experience less pain and giving them the ability to live a normal life.
+Our dentists are experts in the treatment of TMD, helping our family patients experience less pain and giving them the ability to live a normal life.

 What is the Difference Between TMJ and TMD?